World English Bible: Licensing

-All of the text of the World English Bible is dedicated into the public domain.
+All of the text of the World English Bible is dedicated to the public domain.
 The ebible.org project maintains a trademark on the phrase "World English Bible" and forbids any derivative work that substantially alters the text from using the name "World English Bible" to describe it.
 The reasons given were that they felt copyright was an ineffective way of protecting the text's integrity and the fact that the Creative Commons licenses did not exist at the time the project began.

 Critical reception

-The Provident Planning web site uses the World English Bible because it is free of copyright restrictions and because the author considers it to be a good translation.
+The Provident Planning website uses the World English Bible because it is free of copyright restrictions and because the author considers it to be a good translation.

 The Bible Megasite review of the World English Bible says it is a good revision of the American Standard Version of 1901 (ASV) into contemporary English, which also corrects some textual issues with the ASV.

 The World English Bible is widely published in digital formats by a variety of publishers.